1995–96 New York Knicks season: Off-season

+Regular season

-The Knicks won ten of their first twelve games of the regular season, leading to a 16–5 start to the season, and holding a 30–16 record at the All-Star break.
-However, the team never seemed to get under Nelson down the stretch, as he was fired and replaced with long-time assistant Jeff Van Gundy after 59 games.
+Under Nelson, the Knicks won ten of their first twelve games of the regular season, got off to a 16–5 start to the season, and later on held a 30–16 record at the All-Star break.
+At mid-season, the team traded Charles D. Smith, and second-year forward Monty Williams to the San Antonio Spurs in exchange for J.R.
+Reid, and Brad Lohaus, and then traded Doug Christie, and Herb Williams to the expansion Toronto Raptors in exchange for Willie Anderson, and Victor Alexander.
+Williams only played just one game for the Raptors, and was released and re-signed by the Knicks for the remainder of the season.

-At mid-season, the Knicks traded Charles D. Smith, and second-year forward Monty Williams to the San Antonio Spurs in exchange for J.R.
-Reid and Brad Lohaus, and dealt Doug Christie and Herb Williams to the expansion Toronto Raptors in exchange for Willie Anderson and Victor Alexander.
-However, after playing just one game for the Raptors, Williams was released and re-signed by the Knicks for the remainder of the season.
-Under Van Gundy, the Knicks finished the regular season playing around .500 basketball, finishing in second place in the Atlantic Division with a 47–35 record, earning the fifth seed in the Eastern Conference, and qualifying for the NBA playoffs for the ninth consecutive year.
+However, the Knicks struggled losing nine of their next twelve games after the All-Star break.
+With a 34–25 record, Nelson was fired as head coach after clashing with several players on the team, and was replaced with long-time assistant coach Jeff Van Gundy.
+Under Van Gundy, the Knicks played around .500 in winning percentage for the remainder of the season, finishing in second place in the Atlantic Division with a 47–35 record, and earning the fifth seed in the Eastern Conference; the team qualified for the NBA playoffs for the ninth consecutive year.

-Patrick Ewing led the team with 22.5 points, 10.6 rebounds and 2.4 blocks per game, while last season's Sixth Man of the Year Anthony Mason became the team's starting small forward, averaging 14.6 points, 9.3 rebounds and 4.4 assists per game, and Derek Harper provided the team with 14.0 points, 4.3 assists and 1.6 steals per game, along with 121 three-point field goals.
-In addition, John Starks contributed 12.6 points and 1.3 steals per game, and led the Knicks with 143 three-point field goals, while three-point specialist Hubert Davis provided with 10.7 points per game and 127 three-point field goals off the bench.
-Meanwhile, Charles Oakley averaged 11.4 points and 8.7 rebounds per game, but only played 53 games due to a broken thumb, and an eye injury.
+Patrick Ewing averaged 22.5 points, 10.6 rebounds and 2.4 blocks per game, while last season's Sixth Man of the Year Anthony Mason became the team's starting small forward, averaging 14.6 points, 9.3 rebounds and 4.4 assists per game, and Derek Harper provided the team with 14.0 points, 4.3 assists and 1.6 steals per game, along with 121 three-point field goals.
+In addition, John Starks contributed 12.6 points, 3.9 assists and 1.3 steals per game, and led the Knicks with 143 three-point field goals, while Charles Oakley provided with 11.4 points and 8.7 rebounds per game, but only played 53 games due to a broken thumb, and an eye injury, and three-point specialist Hubert Davis contributed 10.7 points per game and 127 three-point field goals off the bench, while shooting .476 in three-point field-goal percentage.
+Meanwhile, Reid averaged 6.6 points and 4.0 rebounds per game in 33 games after the trade, and Anderson contributed 5.0 points per game in 27 games.

-During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Ewing was selected for the 1996 NBA All-Star Game, as a member of the Eastern Conference All-Star team, while Davis participated in the NBA Three-Point Shootout, and before the mid-season trade, Christie participated in the NBA Slam Dunk Contest.
+During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Ewing was selected for the 1996 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
+Meanwhile, Davis participated in the NBA Three-Point Shootout, and before the mid-season trade, Christie participated in the NBA Slam Dunk Contest.

+The Knicks finished sixth in the NBA in home-game attendance, with an attendance of 810,283 at Madison Square Garden during the regular season.